pfgao1003/SI507_final/README.md

 Pengfei Gao

+(README is not the document I uploaded to canvas, that document contains all information the rubric required. )
 # Project Description
 This is a program that can show users top universities and information related to these universities(such as Student/Faculty ratio, Location, Teaching Ranking, and